 Market Committee-Mrs. G. B. Rossman, Chairman.
 This Committee will keep track of the relative prices and excellence of household commodities on the north and south sides, in the neighboring communities and in Manhattan and Brooklyn, and will seek to encourage the patronage of our local tradesmen provided their prices and commodities warrant such patronage.
-Committee on Water, Gas and Electricity-Harold P. Daniels, Chairman.
+Committee on Water, Gas and Electricity-Harold P.

+Daniels, Chairman.

 This Committee announces that anyone may secure an impartial meter test by applying to the Public Service Commission and paying a small fee which will be returned in case the meter is found to run more than 2 per cent. fast.
-The Committee will be glad to give the solution of the second sec
+The Committee will be glad to give any resident full information as to rates for the various tests or in relation to any matter having to do with water, gas or electricity.